Skip to main content

 With a manual workflow, anomalies are only discovered when someone happens to look at the data.
 If your organic traffic drops 30% on a Tuesday and your reporting cycle runs on Friday, you lose three full days before anyone notices.
 If the person responsible is on vacation, the gap grows wider.

-Beta teams report catching issues an average of 2.5 days sooner after switching from periodic spreadsheet reviews to ClimbPast's automated alerts.
+Teams often report catching issues days sooner after switching from periodic spreadsheet reviews to ClimbPast's automated alerts.
 For problems like broken tracking tags or sudden ranking drops, those extra days of response time can prevent significant revenue impact.

 Scaling Analytics Without Scaling Headcount